JinganWang1997/DeepSM/README.md

 ### Test Network
 Run DeepSM_Test.py if you would like to test the trained model on your data.
-We uploaded the trained Deep-SM model to Google Drive, and the shared link can be seen in 'Deep-SM Google Drive (Model and Data).txt'.
+We uploaded the trained Deep-SM model to Google Drive, and the shared link can be seen in 'Deep-SM Google Drive.txt'.